TayyabSuhail123/k8s-argocd-ollama/README.md

 ✅ **Security by default** (NetworkPolicies, RBAC, non-root containers)
 ✅ **Node isolation** for workload separation (inference vs general)
-✅ **Comprehensive documentation** with production migration notes
+✅ **Comprehensive documentation** with production migration notes ✅ **Metrics and ServiceMonitors are disabled by default**; to enable, set `metrics.enabled: true` in the relevant chart values.
+ServiceMonitor resources are only created if metrics are enabled and Prometheus CRDs are present.

 See `.github/copilot-instructions.md` for detailed hardening guidelines.